klebgenomics/Kaptive/README.md

 Kaptive needs the following input files to run (included in this repository):
 * A multi-record Genbank file with your known K loci (nucleotide sequences for each whole locus and protein sequences for their genes)
-* One or more Klebsiella assemblies in FASTA format
+* One or more assemblies in FASTA format

 Example command: